 Proving Premise Liability

-Premise liability lawsuits are filed to secure compensation from apathetic, irresponsible, reckless, or negligent property owners whose failure to maintain their property results in an injury.
+Premise liability lawyers help their clients secure compensation from apathetic, irresponsible, reckless, or negligent property owners whose failure to maintain their property results in an injury.
 However, slipping, tripping, falling, or otherwise injuring yourself on someone’s property does not automatically put that person at fault.
 Victims must demonstrate that the owner or occupier created the hazard knowingly or through inaction.
 A property owner may be found liable if one of the following factors applies:

 - The owner or an employee was aware of a potentially dangerous situation and did nothing to correct it.